-Televised bouts of "no holds barred" fighting such as Ulitimate Fighting Championships or Pride matches have done wonders for raising the awareness of self defense beyond the traditional karate class down at the corner strip center.
+Televised bouts of "no holds barred" fighting such as Ultimate Fighting Championship or Pride matches have done wonders for raising the awareness of self-defense beyond the traditional karate class at the corner strip mall.

 There's no doubt that mixed martial arts competitors are some of the most highly skilled athletes on the planet.

-In the end, we'd all be idiots if we didn't acknowledge that it really comes down to the fighter's experience (among other things of course) that will determine the victor.
+In the end, it comes down to the fighter's experience (among other things, of course) that will determine the victor.

 Same goes for fighting.

-Mixed martial artists may train for 5 minute rounds...criminals fight for 5-10 second devastation.
+Mixed martial artists may train for five-minute rounds; criminals fight for five- to 10-second devastation.

-Jeff Anderson is a 10 year veteran of the U.S. Army, a Master Instructor of Close Quarters Combat self defense, and President of the International Society of Close Quarter Combatants.
-A full time self defense author and instructor, Jeff has trained military, law enforcement, and civilians in advanced close quarter combat tactics for "real life" self defense.
+Jeff Anderson is a 10-year veteran of the U.S. Army, a master instructor of close quarters combat self-defense and president of the International Society of Close Quarter Combatants.
+A full-time, self-defense author and instructor, Anderson has trained military, law enforcement and civilians in advanced close quarter combat tactics for "real-life" self-defense.

 Want to Learn More About Military Life?